htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 HTCondor has added support for scripting jobs on Windows.
 Previously, HTCondor jobs on Windows were limited to executables or batch files.
-With this new support, HTCondor determines how to interpret the script using the file name’s extension.
+With this new support, HTCondor determines how to interpret the script using the file name's extension.
 Without a file name extension, the file will be treated as it has been in the past: as a Windows executable.

-This feature may not require any modifications to HTCondor’s configuration.
+This feature may not require any modifications to HTCondor's configuration.
 An example that does not require administrative intervention are Perl scripts using *ActivePerl*.